Connect with others who understand.

 What Does Fatigue in Hemophilia Feel Like?

 Fatigue is different from everyday tiredness.
-It is chronic (constant) and doesn’t get better with rest, leaving a person feeling drained, energy-sapped, and exhausted.
+It’s chronic (constant) and doesn’t get better with rest.
+This can leave you feeling drained, energy-sapped, and exhausted.

 What Causes Fatigue in Hemophilia?

-Chronic conditions like hemophilia have long been associated with fatigue.
-Although fatigue is not a symptom of hemophilia itself, it is connected to the problems that can accompany hemophilia, such as chronic pain, anemia, and mental health issues.
+Chronic medical conditions like hemophilia have long been associated with fatigue.
+Fatigue isn’t a symptom of hemophilia itself.
+But it’s connected to the problems that can accompany hemophilia, such as chronic pain, anemia, and mental health issues.

 Anemia